rvnlord/Mastermind/README.md

 # Mastermind
-This is simple Mastermind game written in Xamarin with remote statitics fetched using WCF Service hosted on Azure Storage.
+This is simple Mastermind game written in Xamarin with remote statistics managed by WCF Service hosted on Azure.
 You can download binary file from releases page:

 [Release](https://github.com/rvnlord/Mastermind/releases)